rodrum/arcade/README.md

     **Note for Ubuntu**: this means using Ubuntu 20.04 to be able to install the gfortran-8 libraries.
 I have not figured out a way to install older libraries in the latest stable version (22.04) without risking your workstation.
   - For HWM14 you'll need fftw3 (libfftw3-dev in Ubuntu; fftw-3 with port in MacOS).
 - Python 3.9 Conda: follow instructions here https://docs.conda.io/en/latest/miniconda.html
-  - Create the `arcade` envinroment with `$ conda env create -f environment_cross_platform.yml`
+  - Create the `arcade` envinroment with `conda env create -f environment_cross_platform.yml`
-  - When running the calculations, activate the environment with `$ conda activate arcade`. **NOTE:** If using hybrid models, you need to install the dependencies here too (see below).
+  - When running the calculations, activate the environment with `conda activate arcade`. **NOTE:** If using hybrid models, you need to install the dependencies here too (see below).
 - All external repos (see below) in place (inside `repos`) and hopefully individually tested (through makefiles inside each one).

 ### External repositories